Patterns for Blockchain Data Migration: Discussion

 \section{Discussion}

-Next, we briefly discuss practical considerations and research challenges in BC migration.
-Migration is relatively straightforward when the target BC is a new instance, as it provides greater flexibility in synchronizing or recreating data using node sync, establish genesis, and hard fork patterns.
-Whereas preexisting BCs, especially the public ones, require extensive efforts to recreate state and replay TXs using snapshotting, token burning, state initialization, exchange transfer, and TX replay patterns.
-Such efforts take time and introduce additional fees to aggregate states, burn tokens, exchange tokens, and replay TXs.
-Thus, to compensate for any loss of assets/states during the migration \cite{Richard18}, accounts need to be funded with sufficient assets before/after the migration \cite{Zhang19}.
-Due to the differences in key lengths and TX formats, as well as lack of access to private keys and state of external accounts, it is problematic to replay signed TXs.
-When accounts are pre-created on the target BC TXs could be signed again using the new private keys before replaying.
-However, this breaks accountability unless at least mapping between the old and new public keys are not tracked as PoE entries.
-Still, assigning BC native assets to emulate external accounts on a public BC is a problem because both their private keys and assets are inaccessible.
+Next, we briefly discuss practical considerations and challenges in blockchain migration.
+Migration is relatively straightforward when the target blockchain is a new instance, as it provides greater flexibility in synchronizing or recreating data using \textit{node sync} and \textit{establish genesis} patterns.
+In contrast, preexisting blockchains, especially the public ones, require extensive efforts to recreate states using relevant patterns.
+Such efforts involve the use of new transactions to aggregate and initialize states, burn and exchange tokens, disable smart contracts, and redeploy smart contracts, increasing the time and cost of migration.
+While the \textit{node sync} pattern can be used to establish the history, it can be used only to change the blockchain nodes or when the target blockchain is new and compatible with the source blockchain.
+It could also fail when the target blockchain is hosted on a BaaS platform.
+While one could attempt to replay transactions on the target blockchain, it is both costly and time-consuming, unless \textit{state aggregation} style optimizations are used.